aaronmichaelfrost/twoloop-website/blog-posts/devblog-3.md

 ### Going Full-Time
 *by Aaron*

 Big news: After two years at Blizzard as a SWE, I've resigned!
-Now, I can focus on Fractium full-time.
+Now, I can focus on Fractium.

 This update covers the past two weeks of critical bug fixes, security improvements, and quality-of-life features.
 It's lighter than usual since I've been juggling the career transition and moving apartments, but momentum is building now that life is stabilizing.

-### Cinema Camera
+### 🎬 Cinema Camera

 There is a console command `freecam` that server admins can use to noclip around the world.